 - 1. Official reported estimates are plotted at a reference point believed to be most representative of the given week. - Official estimates are displayed over a rolling year up to the most recent week.
 The full time series of our official estimates from 27 April 2020 onwards are available in our Coronavirus (COVID-19) Infection Survey datasets. - 3.
 There is a higher degree of uncertainty in our estimates for Wales, Northern Ireland and Scotland, compared with England.
 This is shown by widercredible intervals. - 4.
-The reference week is 3 to 9 December 2022 for England, 2 to 8 December 2022 for Wales and Scotland and 1 to 7 December 2022 for Northern Ireland.
+The reference week is 22 to 28 December 2022 for England, Wales and Scotland, and 16 to 22 December 2022 for Northern Ireland. - 5.
+Because of a break in publishing over the Christmas holidays, there is a gap in the weekly official estimates.
+The official estimates provided in the last publication from 23 December 2022 were for the week ending 9 December 2022 for England, the week ending 8 December 2022 for Wales and Scotland, and the week ending 7 December 2022 for Northern Ireland.